v-alan-m/Warp_AI_Agentic_Orchestrator/PROJECT_SUMMARY.md

 ## Integration with Warp

-1. Add router-mcp as MCP server in Warp Settings
+1. Add taskrouter-mcp as MCP server in Warp Settings
-2. Add router-mcp to agent profile MCP allowlist
+2. Add taskrouter-mcp to agent profile MCP allowlist
-3. Use TaskRouter agent role to call router-mcp
+3. Use TaskRouter agent role to call taskrouter-mcp
-4. TaskRouter Policy enforces that only TaskRouter can access router-mcp
+4. TaskRouter Policy enforces that only TaskRouter can access taskrouter-mcp

 ## Workflow State